 The most recently completed expansion project included adding three wells (Wells II-10, II-11, and II-12) to Chino II Desalter.
 These wells provide additional raw water to the Chino II Desalter to meet the maximum-benefit commitment to produce a total of 40,000 acre-feet per year from the combined desalter well fields.
-These wells will also be utilized as part of the remediation action plan to clean up the South Archibald Plume (see the Program Element 6 update in this status report).
+These wells are being utilized as part of the remediation action plan to clean up the South Archibald Plume (see the Program Element 6 update in this status report).
 Construction of wells II-10 and II-11 was completed in late 2015, equipping of the wells was completed in August 2018, and production at the wells commenced soon after.

 Construction of well II-12 was completed in November 2020.
 And in August 2021 construction of the dedicated pipeline to convey groundwater from wells II-12, II-10, II-11, and I-11 to the Chino II Desalter was completed and well II-12 began pumping.
 The Chino Bain Desalters reached the 40,000 acre-feet per year of pumping capacity in June 2020, prior to the commencement of pumping at well II-12.
+During the reporting period, the Chino Basin Desalters maintained the pumping rate of 40,000 acre-feet per year.